Lithuania in the Eurovision Song Contest 2011: "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2011.
 The competition involved a four-week-long process that commenced on 5 February 2011 and concluded with a winning song and artist on 24 February 2011.
 The four shows took place at the LRT studios in Vilnius and were hosted by Giedrius Masalskis.
-The shows were broadcast on LTV, LTV World and Lietuvos Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LTV, LTV World, and Lietuvos Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.

 Format

 The 2011 competition involved 40 entries and consisted of four shows.
-The first three shows were the semi-finals consisting of twelve or fourteen entries each.
-The top three entries proceeded to the final from each semi-final, while four wildcard acts were also selected for the final out of the remaining non-qualifying acts from the semi-finals.
+The first three shows were the semi-finals, consisting of twelve or fourteen entries each.
+The top three entries from each semi-final proceeded to the final, while four wildcard acts were also selected for the final out of the remaining non-qualifying acts from the semi-finals.
 Three of the wildcards were selected by LRT, while an additional wildcard was selected by the public through an internet voting platform on the website zebra.lt.
 In the final, the winner was selected from the remaining fourteen entries over two rounds of voting.
 The first round results selected the top three entries, while the second round determined the winner.
 A monetary prize of 25,000 LTL was also awarded to the winning artist(s) by the Lithuanian Copyright Protection Association (LATGA) in order to assist in their preparation for the Eurovision Song Contest.

 The results of each of the five shows were determined by a jury panel and public televoting.
 The qualifiers of the semi-finals and the first round of the final were determined by the 50/50 combination of votes from the jury and public.
 The ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show.
 The public could vote through telephone and SMS voting.
 Ties were decided in favour of the entry that received the most points from the jury.
 In the second round of the final, only the jury voted.
-The jury panel in the semi-finals consisted of five members, while the jury panel in the final consisted of fourteen members.